-- 5.2.1 The use of any device, other than the engine described in 5.1 above, and one MGU-K, to propel the car, is not permitted. - 5.2.2 Energy flows, power and ES state of charge limits are defined in the energy flow diagram shown in Appendix 3 of these regulations. - When the car is on the track a lap will be measured on each successive crossing of the timing line, however, when entering the pits the lap will end, and the next one will begin, at the start of the pit lane (as defined in the F1 Sporting Regulations). - Electrical DC measurements will be used to verify that the energy and power requirements are being respected. - A fixed efficiency correction of 0.95 will be used to monitor the maximum MGU-K power. - 5.2.3 The MGUK must be solely and permanently mechanically linked to the powertrain before the main clutch.
-This mechanical link must be of fixed speed ratio to the engine crankshaft. - The rotational speed of the MGU-K may not exceed 50,000rpm. - The maximum torque of the MGU-K may not exceed 200Nm.
-The torque will be referenced to the crankshaft speed and the fixed efficiency correction defined in Article 5.2.2 will be used to monitor the maximum MGU-K torque. - The laminate thickness of the MGU-K may not be less than 0.05mm. - 5.2.4 The MGU-H must be solely mechanically linked to the exhaust turbine of a pressure charging system.
+- 5.2.1 The use of any device, other than the engine described in 5.1 above, and one MGU-K, to propel the car, is not permitted. - 5.2.2 Energy flows, power and ES state of charge limits are defined in the energy flow diagram shown in Appendix 3 of these regulations.

+When the car is on the track a lap will be measured on each successive crossing of the timing line, however, when entering the pits the lap will end, and the next one will begin, at the start of the pit lane (as defined in the F1 Sporting Regulations).

+ES state of charge cannot increase whilst car is in the pit lane or garage during the qualifying session.

+Measurements will be taken at the input to and the output from the ES.

+A fixed efficiency correction of 0.95 will be used to monitor the maximum MGU-K power.

+5.2.3 The MGUK must be solely and permanently mechanically linked to the powertrain before the main clutch.
+This mechanical link must be of fixed speed ratio to the engine crankshaft.

+The rotational speed of the MGU-K may not exceed 50,000rpm.

+The maximum torque of the MGU-K may not exceed 200Nm.

+The laminate thickness of the MGU-K may not be less than 0.05mm.

+5.2.4 The MGU-H must be solely mechanically linked to the exhaust turbine of a pressure charging system.
 This mechanical link must be of fixed speed ratio to the exhaust turbine and may be clutched.